tldr-pages/tldr/pages/common/pio-team.md

 `pio team remove {{organization_name}}:{{team_name}} {{username}}`

-- List all teams and their members, the user is part of:
+- List all teams that the user is part of and their members:

 `pio team list`